workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 >        - *"Shift Referencing: the value of the reference peak in ppm"*: `0.0`
 >
 > You can leave other parameters with their default values.
 >
->
->
->
->
->
->
 > <question-title> Effect of Search zone parameter </question-title>
 >
-> Run the NMR_Preprocessing tool with `Nearvalue` and `window` as values for the "Shift Referencing:   definition of the search zone" parameter, and `-2.0` and `2.0` respectively for left and right borders for the `window` search zone.
+> Run the NMR_Preprocessing tool with `Nearvalue` and `window` as values for the "Shift Referencing: definition of the search zone" parameter, and `2.0` and `-2.0` respectively for left and right borders for the `window` search zone.
 What do you observe on spectra obtained for individual "X2016.61.UR.N4.CD"?
 >
 > > <solution-title></solution-title>
 > >